lubuntu-team/manual/source/2/2.3/Graphics_Applications.rst

 Chapter 2.3 Graphics Applications
 ===================================

-This chapters documents programs with viewing pictures taking screenshots and scanning pictures or documents.
+This chapters documents programs with viewing pictures, taking screenshots, and scanning pictures or documents.

 .. toctree::
   :maxdepth: 2